microsoft/TypeScript/doc/spec.md

 var s = getValue() + "";
 ```

-The example above converts the result of ‘getValue()’ to a string if it isn’t a string already.
-The type inferred for ‘s’ is the String primitive type regardless of the return type of ‘getValue’.
+The example above converts the result of 'getValue()' to a string if it isn't a string already.
+The type inferred for 's' is the String primitive type regardless of the return type of 'getValue'.

 ### <a name="4.15.3"/>4.15.3 The &lt;, >, &lt;=, >=, ==, !=, ===, and !== operators